Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 What affects how well a tip delivers speed to the cue ball?

-The harder tips are more efficient (see HSV B.42 - tip and cue efficiency, with Bob Jewett).
+In general, over a range of speeds, I think harder tips are more efficient (see HSV B.42 - tip and cue efficiency, with Bob Jewett).
+Concerning the effects of shot speed and tip hardness on tip contact time, see the tip contact time resource page.

 How much force is generated between the tip and the cue ball during a break shot, and what would it take to generate a "ton" of force at the tip?